-It’s been nearly 50 years since the funeral, but the words of the priest are still fresh.
+It’s been over 50 years since the funeral, but the words of the priest are still fresh.
 The young man in the casket was a college student who, while working a summer job, had fallen off a roof into an electrical substation.
 He survived the fall, electrocution, and burns, but then died in surgery due to a stupid mix-up with the oxygen-gas line.

 The deceased was the youngest child of the president of the small company the writer worked for, and a sizable number of the employees attended the funeral service.
 For many of the group, mostly younger men and women, being in church was an unusual experience.
 And so, the words said had particular relevance.